Angel Eyes (film)

-Angel Eyes is a 2001 American romantic drama film directed by Luis Mandoki and starring Jennifer Lopez, Jim Caviezel, Terrence Howard, and Jeremy Sisto.
+Angel Eyes is a 2001 American romantic drama film directed by Luis Mandoki and starring Jennifer Lopez, Jim Caviezel, Sônia Braga, Terrence Howard, and Jeremy Sisto.
 Written by Gerald Di Pego, the film is about a mysterious man who finds himself drawn to a female police officer with whom he forms a relationship that helps each to deal with trauma from their past.
 The original music score was composed by Marco Beltrami.
 The film received ALMA Award Nominations for Outstanding Actress (Jennifer Lopez) and Outstanding Director (Luis Mandoki).
+Angel Eyes was released by Morgan Creek Productions, Inc. (through Warner Bros.
+Pictures) on May 18, 2001.
+The film received negative reviews from critics and grossed $29.7 million against a $38 million budget.

 Plot

-On a rainy night in Chicago, police officer Sharon Pogue is at the scene of a serious traffic accident holding the hand of one of the victims, pleading that he hold on and not give up.
-One year later, Sharon is frustrated with the men she dates and has become estranged from her family for having her father arrested after he beat her mother, Josephine.
-Her father and brother, Larry, have never forgiven her, and her anger is affecting her police work.
+One night in Chicago, police officer Sharon Pogue is at the scene of a traffic accident holding the hand of one of the victims, pleading that he hold on and not give up.
+One year later, Sharon has become estranged from her family for having her father arrested after he beat her mother.
+He and her brother have never forgiven her.

 A man known only as "Catch" wanders the streets in a trance-like state, doing good deeds for strangers and neighbors.
-One day he watches Sharon at a diner from across the street.
-She notices a car pull up and open fire on the diner with a machine gun, Sharon and her partner chase after the suspects.
-Sharon catches up with one gunman and in the ensuing struggle, he gets her gun and shoots her twice in the chest.
-Seeing that she is protected by a bulletproof vest, he prepares to shoot her in the head, but Catch tackles him.
+He eventually watches Sharon at a diner from across the street.
+A car pulls up and opens fire on the diner with a machine gun, Sharon and her partner chase after the suspects.
+She catches up with one gunman and in the ensuing struggle, he gets her gun.
+He prepares to shoot her in the head, but Catch tackles him.

 That night, Sharon and Catch meet at a tavern and have a drink.
-A grateful Sharon tries to learn more about Catch, but he does not talk about himself.
-She invites him to her apartment, and after some awkward moments between the two, they share a kiss.
-Catch abruptly stops and leaves the apartment, leaving Sharon confused.
+During their conversation, he refuses to talk about himself.
+Sharon invites him to her apartment, and they eventually kiss.
+Catch abruptly stops and leaves the apartment, leaving her confused.

 The next evening, Sharon finds a dandelion taped to her mailbox with Catch's phone number.
-She calls and awkwardly invites him to breakfast at a coffee shop the next morning.
-When Sharon wakes up, she has second thoughts and calls Catch to cancel their breakfast date.
+She calls and invites him to breakfast at a coffee shop the next morning.
+When Sharon wakes up, she has second thoughts and calls Catch to cancel their date.

 Catch is already at the coffee shop and never gets the message.
 Upset at being stood up, he confronts Sharon at her apartment before storming off.
 She follows him to his nearly empty apartment.
-Surprised at the living conditions, she demands to know more about him, but Catch refuses to reveal anything about his past.
+Surprised at his living conditions, she demands to know more about him, but Catch refuses to reveal anything about his past.
 He only says that he is starting "from scratch".